 Despite the somewhat complex regulations surrounding malt beverage slushies, many distributors are taking to this new trend as a way of drawing in additional customers and promoting sales.
 They are doing so, at least in part, to stay competitive in a market where grocery and convenience stores are now permitted to sell beer.
 Certainly, a restaurant license would have the same privileges (except R-licenses do not even have to serve beer in a refillable container with a top) and narrowing the competitive advantages one class of license has over another is a good thing for consumers.

-For additional information regarding this matter, please contact me at email@example.com, or call our offices at (610) 391-1800.
-For information regarding federal and Pennsylvania liquor law matters or general manufacturing and distribution advice, please contact Liquor Law Department Chair Theodore J. Zeller III, Esquire, at firstname.lastname@example.org or call our offices at 610-391-1800.
+For information regarding national and state liquor law matters or general manufacturing and distribution advice, please contact our Liquor Law, Licensing, Manufacturing, and Distribution Practice Group: Liquor Law Department Chair Theodore J. Zeller III, Esquire (email@example.com); David C. Berger, Esquire (firstname.lastname@example.org) for Pennsylvania and New Jersey retail and manufacturing licensing; or contact our offices at 610-391-1800.